See Add Tables for initial instructions on how to add tables to your site using the editing (WYSIWYG) toolbar.

 Disable Responsive Table Functionality

-If you have a site that uses any non-standard tables (not recommended for accessibility and usability) that result in the cells not displaying as expected in the responsive view, then the responsive tables functionality can be disabled if need be.
+If you have any tables without a full set of headers (not recommended for accessibility and usability) that result in the cells not displaying as expected in the responsive view, then the responsive tables functionality can be disabled if need be.

 If you need to disable the responsive table functionality for individual tables, there is an optional HTML class called "openberkeley-not-responsive" that can be added to the table.
 To add the class to a table, click on the "HTML" button in the editing toolbar.
 Then, find the "<table>" in the HTML, and add the above class in the following format preceded by "class=":